treeform/fidget2/README.md

 One really cool aspect of this new system is that I use the Figma API directly.
 In Fidget1 you had to use a plugin to export Figma code.
 After export you could no longer really design, since the code was stuck.
 If you wanted to make changes you had to go back to Figma, export new code, and copy paste it in.
 That was cumbersome, and I wanted to fix it.
 That is why I went full Figma API.
 No more copying code around.
 The library connects to Figma and downloads the design directly.

-Another cool feature is "live reload" using the F5 button.
-In development mode, every Fidget app has a keyboard shortcut.
-You press F5, and it reloads the Figma file.
+When you compile with `-d:figmaLive` the app will automatically reload the Figma file when the app starts and when the F5 button is pressed.
 It fetches the new design and re-renders the app.
 If the names and node structure remain the same, it updates live without changes to the code.
 This means you can design and test features at the same time.
 A designer can run the app, make changes in Figma, press F5, and immediately see the new design in the live app.
 This makes very rapid iteration possible, something that designers have not had access to before.

+You need to get a Figma API key and put it in `~/.figmatoken`.
+You can get one by creating a new personal access token in Figma and copying the token to the file.

 ## Testing